 Yes.
 All you need to do is fill out our online form and share some personal and financial information with us.

-If we find a lender happy to work with you on your loan and if you choose to accept that lender’s offer, the money could be paid into your personal account within 10 minutes* depending on your bank.
+If we find a lender happy to work with you on your loan and if you choose to accept that lender’s offer, the money could be sent to your personal account in minutes*.

 To ensure that your application for a £200 loan is dealt with as quickly as possible, please take care to make sure that all the information on your application form is correct – you’d be surprised how many first-time applications are turned down because of a missing or a wrong letter or number.